IQSS/dataverse-docker/doc/installation.rst

 Clone the git
 -------------

-It is assumed here that you have created a project and a git repository.
+It is assumed here that you have already created a project and a git repository.
 See [GitHub](https://docs.github.com) on how to create a new project/repo or repo from an existing project.

 .. code-block:: bash

   git clone https://github.com/DataverseNO/dataverse-docker.git